w3f/Grant-Milestone-Delivery/evaluations/everlasting-cash_1_bld84.md

 The whitepaper is well explained but there is some space for improvement adding some diagrams explaining the ELC protocol and adding a "References" section.
 Also there are some minor mistakes with the format PDF format.

-Ont the other hand the authors are using the Exchange smart contract from [Patractlabs/store-contracts](https://github.com/patractlabs/store-contracts) at [contracts/pool/Cargo.toml](https://github.com/CycanTech/ELC/blob/main/contracts/pool/Cargo.toml) line 21 without any attribution to the original authors.
+Ont the other hand the authors are using the Exchange smart contract from [Patractlabs/store-contracts](https://github.com/patractlabs/store-contracts) at [contracts/pool/Cargo.toml](https://github.com/CycanTech/ELC/blob/main/contracts/pool/Cargo.toml) line 21.
+The attribution of the authority is in the testing guide and maybe it should be moved to the README.